New call for proposals in September 2022

-Please remember that the document must not exceed five A4 pages, including maximum two pages of a scientific part.
-A minimal font size: 12 pt (Times New Roman).
+Please remember, that the document must not exceed five A4 pages, including a maximum two pages of the scientific part.
+Minimal font size: 12 pt (Times New Roman).

 We will contact you as soon as possible!
-The evaluation time is maximum three weeks.
-Each beamline has reserved some beam time for a rapid access purpose.
-Please remember that the potential access is not immediate and depends on a pre-scheduled calendar defined by beamline scientists for a particular end station.
+The evaluation time is a maximum of three weeks.
+Each beamline has reserved some beamtime for rapid access purposes.
+Please remember, that the potential access is not immediate and depends on a pre-scheduled calendar defined by beamline scientists for a particular end station.

 Please remember, that you are always welcome to consult your experiment with our beamline scientists.
 The number of shifts you can apply for depends on the beamline:

-- PEEM / XAS – to be agreed individually with a beamline scientist, three shifts at the most.
+- PIRX – to be agreed individually with a beamline scientist, three shifts at the most.

-- UARPES – to be agreed individually with a beamline scientist.
+- URANOS, DEMETER, ASTRA and PHELIX – to be agreed individually with a beamline scientist.

 1 shift = 8 hours

-To find all useful tips of how to write a good proposal, we recommend to check information on the How to submit a proposal page.
+To find all useful tips on how to write a good proposal, we recommend that you check information on the How to Submit a Proposal page.